Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 Write a detailed essay for each area where you’re seeking credit.
 Include:

-• How you apply this knowledge
+- How do you apply this knowledge in practice with concrete examples

-• How it relates to course objectives
+- How it relates to particular course objectives (review syllabi from your target school)

 2. Gather Supporting Documentation